PermafrostDiscoveryGateway/SecondLevelBigStatsDataProducts_PDG/README.md

 ### 2) Create and activate a virtual environment:

 You can create either using pip or conda based on the running environment.
-Here we give an example using pip.
+This is an example using pip.

    ```python3 -m venv tutorial-venv```
    ```source venv/bin/activate```